Dartvauder/NeuroSandboxWebUI/README.md

 2) Set up the model according to the parameters you need
 3) Click `Submit` to get the generated video

-### TripoSR:

-1) Upload the initial image
-2) Set up the model according to the parameters you need
-3) Click the `Submit` button to get the generated 3D object

 ### StableFast3D:

 1) Upload the initial image